-This chapter sets out tamariki hospitalisations for injury from unintentional poisoning (henceforth referred to as poisoning).
+This chapter sets out tamariki hospitalisations for injury from poisoning for tamariki.
 Poisoning can be caused by a range of products, many of them found in the home, including alcohol, petrol, insecticides, soaps, and detergents.
 Medications are a common cause of poisoning in tamariki, and the text box below describes the medications terms used in this chapter.